maet3608/aprintf/README.md

 [How To Print To Serial Monitor On Arduino](https://www.makerguides.com/how-to-print-to-serial-monitor-on-arduino/)

+## Packaging

+Just zip up all the contents as zip file or download this repository as a .zip from GitHub via `Code -> Download ZIP`

+## Using library

+In Arduino IDE menu, go to `Sketch -> Include Libray -> Add .ZIP Library...` and then select the zipped library.

+After including it, you can add the include headers to your current sketch with `Sketch -> Include Library -> aprintf`.

+## Running examples

+You can open the example from the Arduino IDE by going to the menu `File -> Examples -> aprintf -> aprintf_example`.

+## Functions

 There are two functions:

 aprintf(const char *format, ...) - which prints to Serial